-Each participant's account is credited with his or her contributions, the Company's matching and supplemental contributions and the earnings or losses based on their individual fund elections.
-Each participant is entitled to the benefits that can be provided from his or her vested account
+Each participant's account is credited with his or her contributions, the Company's matching contributions, and the earnings or losses based on their individual fund elections.
+The participant is also eligible for supplemental contributions that are funded by the Company and invested in an age-appropriate BlackRock LifePath Index Fund that is subject to market driven earnings or losses.
+Each participant is entitled to the benefits that can be provided from his or her vested account.